How to Clean Salt Water Pool: Complete Maintenance Guide

 High pH Issues:

 Salt cells naturally raise pH.
 If pH consistently rises above 7.6, reduce salt cell output and add muriatic acid.
-Calculate acid dosing based on current pH and pool volume using proper dosing charts, then retest after 4 hours.
+Calculate acid dosing based on current pH and pool volume using the all-in-one pool calculator, then retest after 4 hours.

 Low Chlorine Production: